synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-tag-group.md

 - Ensure each tag has clear readable text and a meaningful remove action when removable.
 - Expose group labeling context when tags represent selected filters or categories.
-- Keep keyboard interaction predictable for tag focus and removal.

 ## Related Components